 Amount held for HarvestPlus Program relates to funds received for the benefit of participating organizations in the HarvestPlus Program.
-In January 2012, the HarvestPlus Program activities became a component of the IFPRI led CRP "Agriculture for Nutrition and Health (A4NH)".
+In January 2012, the HarvestPlus Program activities became a component of the IFPRI led CRP A4NH.
 Prior to January 2013, the net balance of funds received and disbursed for the benefit of participating organizations in the HarvestPlus Program were captured under the Amount held for HarvestPlus Program in the statements of financial position.